 She loves animals and has rescued kittens and rabbits throughout her life.
 Currently, the family owns four rescued ginger cats that are all brothers.

 Creative Director for 380Guide, 380News, Pilot Point Guide and Ardmore Guide

 She was born in Anchorage Alaska, and then moved to Louisiana and eventually to the Dallas Fort Worth area.
-While she has lived in the DFW area for 31 years, she has lived in the 380 Corridor (Little Elm) for the past seven years.
-Mariah has been married almost 20 years to her wonderful husband, Daniel.
-They have a rescue dog named Zoe who is a sweet and spunky three-year-old American Staffordshire terrier.
+While she has lived in the DFW area for 32 years, she has lived in the 380 Corridor (Little Elm) for the past eight years.
+Mariah has been married 20 years to her wonderful husband, Daniel.
+They have a rescue dog named Zoe who is a sweet and spunky four-year-old American Staffordshire terrier.

 Before Mariah attended school for graphic design, she taught Ballroom, Latin, Country Western and Swing dance at Bronze Level.
 She is also passionate about music, animals and movies.
 Mariah enjoys playing the ukulele, watching movies with her husband, hanging out with friends and family, and teaching Zoe new tricks.

 “When given a task, I am deadline driven, doing my best to get it done in a timely fashion,” says Mariah.
 This work ethic is one of the best qualities to have in a deadline driven career.
 Mariah has amazing qualities that any company looks for including being a genuine person, and incredibly productive.
 As a designer she has a creative imagination and great sense of humor, enabling her to be a boundless team member.